 The so-called Māori renaissance of the 1980s was kicked off by the incomparable Prince Tui Teka with the beautiful ‘E Ipo’.
 Simply translated as ‘My Darling’, it was notable because it was the second te reo No.1 ever, written by the legendary te reo Māori composer Ngoingoi Pewhairangi, and produced by the legendary Dalvanius Prime.
 ‘E Ipo’ soared to No.1 without any commercial radio airplay and won the equivalent of the Tui Award for Song of the Year in 1981!
 For people born before 2000, it’s like having no video, Facebook or Instagram page and still winning a Grammy Award.
 Prince Tui Teka was the total package – a te reo speaker, musically talented, hilariously funny with an innate ability to draw it all into one package and blow an audience away.
 Moe mai rā e te rangatira.

 Kia Ū – Hinewehi Mohi

 Hinewehi Mohi is better known for her work with Oceania and songs such as Whakaawe.
 My favourite of hers is however ‘Kia Ū’.
 Composed by the late Doctor Hone Kaa and guitarist Jay Dee of Ardijah fame, ‘Kia Ū’ is evocative, elegant and excellent.
 I was the manager at Radio Ngāti Porou when it was released and would have been more than content to fill the playlist with multiple plays of ‘Kia Ū’, so struck was I by the sheer gorgeousness of that waiata.
-The video was produced by New Zealand screen legend Niki Caro who went on to direct the movie classic Whale Rider.
+The video was directed by New Zealand screen legend Niki Caro who went on to direct the movie classic Whale Rider.